lisafeets/product_portfolio/README.md

-# Product Portfolio Website Template Product People
+# Product Portfolio Website Template for Product People

 A template product portfolio for sharing great product stories.
 You can use this template to create, personalize, and deploy your portfolio onto the internet for FREE.